Fred Loft

-Frederick Ogilvie Loft (February 3, 1861 – 1934, Mohawk name Onondeyoh, also known as F. O. Loft or Fred O. Loft) was a Mohawk nation activist who founded the League of Indians of Canada.
-He has been counted among "the great Indian activists of the first half of the twentieth century."
+Frederick Ogilvie Loft (February 3, 1861 – 1934; Mohawk name Onondeyoh, also known as F. O. Loft or Fred O. Loft) was a Mohawk nation activist who founded the League of Indians of Canada.
+He has been counted among "the great Indian activists of the first half of the twentieth century" according to Peter Kulchyski.

 He was also a World War I veteran and was active in encouraging recruitment.
 He stood nearly 6 ft tall and weighed 170 lb.

 Early life

 Frederick Loft (Also known as Onondeyoh, which means "Beautiful Mountain" in Mohawk) was born in Six Nations of the Grand River to Christian Mohawk parents.
 Both parents spoke fluently in English and Mohawk, and was strongly encouraged by his parents to seek an education at an early age.